depa02/context.Orion-LD/doc/manuals-ld/developer-documentation.md

 * type         - Comma separated list of entity types
 * idPattern    - REGEX to match entity id
 * attrs        - Comma separated list of attribute names
-* q            - Query Filter (Not Implemented in Alpha 1)
+* q            - Query Filter (Not Implemented in Alpha Release 1)
-* csf          - Context Source Filter (Not Implemented in Alpha 1)
+* csf          - Context Source Filter (Not Implemented in Alpha Release 1)
-* georel       - Geo relationship (Not Implemented in Alpha 1)
+* georel       - Geo relationship (Not Implemented in Alpha Release 1)
 * geometry     - Geometry (point, circle, polygon, ...)
-(Not Implemented in Alpha 1)
+(Not Implemented in Alpha Release 1)
-* coordinates  - Coordinates array, serialized as a string (Not Implemented in Alpha 1)
+* coordinates  - Coordinates array, serialized as a string (Not Implemented in Alpha Release 1)
-* geoproperty  - Which attribute to use as Geo-Attribute (Not implemented in Alpha 1)
+* geoproperty  - Which attribute to use as Geo-Attribute (Not implemented in Alpha Release 1)
-* timeproperty - Not implemented in Alpha 1
+* timeproperty - Not implemented in Alpha Release 1
-* timerel      - Not implemented in Alpha 1
+* timerel      - Not implemented in Alpha Release 1
-* time         - Not implemented in Alpha 1
+* time         - Not implemented in Alpha Release 1
-* endTime      - Not implemented in Alpha 1
+* endTime      - Not implemented in Alpha Release 1

 #### Response HTTP Status Code
-* 200 OK
+* 200 OK          - the payload body is a JSON array that contains the matching registrations
-* 400 Bad Request
+* 400 Bad Request - something is off with the request and the payload body contains information about the error

 #### Response HTTP Headers
 * Link